claw-project/claw-language-specification/definition/loop-transform.md

 </pre>

 Computations using the vector notation are not suitable to be parallelized with language like OpenACC.
-The **loop-vector** directive allows to transform those notation with the corresponding loops which are more suitable for parallelization.
+The `loop-vector` directive allows to transform those notation with the corresponding loops which are more suitable for parallelization.

 ###### Options and details
-* *acc*: Define OpenACC clauses that will be applied to the generated loops.
+* `acc`: Define OpenACC clauses that will be applied to the generated loops.
-* *fusion*: Allow the extracted loop to be merged with other loops.
+* `fusion`: Allow the extracted loop to be merged with other loops.
+  * Options are identical with the `loop-fusion` directive

 ###### Behavior with other directives
-Directives declared before the **loop-vector** directive will be kept in the generated code.
+Directives declared before the `loop-vector` directive will be kept in the generated code.

 ###### Limitations